nats-io/nats-replicator/docs/config.md

 All connectors require a configuration for the connection to use:

-* `incomingconnection` - the name of a NATS or streaming connection to subscribe to
+* `incomingconnection` or `incoming_connection` - the name of a NATS or streaming connection to subscribe to
-* `outgoingconnection` - the name of a NATS or streaming connection to publish to
+* `outgoingconnection` or `outgoing_connection` - the name of a NATS or streaming connection to publish to

 For NATS connections, specify:

-* `incomingsubject` - the subject to subscribe to, depending on the connections direction.
+* `incomingsubject` or `incoming_subject` - the subject to subscribe to, depending on the connections direction.
-* `incomingqueuename` - the queue group to use in subscriptions, this is optional but useful for load balancing.
+* `incomingqueuename` or `incoming_queue_name` - the queue group to use in subscriptions, this is optional but useful for load balancing.
-* `outgoingsubject` - the subject to publish to, depending on the connections direction.
+* `outgoingsubject` or `outgoing_subject` - the subject to publish to, depending on the connections direction.

 Keep in mind that NATS queue groups do not guarantee ordering, since the queue subscribers can be on different nats-servers in a cluster.
 So if you have to replicators running with connectors on the same NATS queue/subject pair and have a high message rate you may get messages to the receiver "out of order."
 Also, note that there is no outgoing queue.